-Click the Galculate button once all the data is entered, and the gray boxes will show the calculated results.
+Click the Calculate button once all the data is entered.
+Gray boxes below the manually entered data show the calculated results.

-5.1 Start date
+6.1 Start date

 The date is entered automatically by the computer in the format yyyy-MM-dd when the test is created, but you can update at any time.